amberin/amberin-firewalld/README.md

 * It allows nesting of IP sets, something not yet supported by FirewallD itself.
-* It allows for defining all IP sets in a single ENC/Hiera scope (e.g.
-  `common.yaml`), promoting consistency and oversight.
-IP sets can be defined globally, but will only be configured on nodes where they are actually used.
+* It allows for defining all IP sets and zone sources in a single ENC/Hiera scope (e.g.  `common.yaml`), promoting consistency and oversight.
+IP sets and zone sources can be defined globally, but will only be configured on nodes where they are actually in use.
-* It purges any undefined zones and IP sets, taking more aggressive control over your firewall configuration.
+* It purges any undefined zones and IP sets, taking more aggressive control over the FirewallD configuration.
 * It is very fast, whereas I have found `puppet-firewalld` to be very slow and a bit of a resource hog.
 * It expects a single hash describing all properties of each zone,